Afghan Civil War (1992–1996): July–December

-According to Human Rights Watch, numerous Iranian agents were assisting Hezb-i Wahdat, as "Iran was attempting to maximize Wahdat's military power and influence in the new government".
+Numerous Iranian agents were assisting Hezb-i Wahdat, as "Iran was attempting to maximize Wahdat's military power and influence in the new government".
 Saudi agents "were trying to strengthen the Wahhabi Abdul Rasul Sayyaf and his Ittehad-e Islami faction to the same end".
 "Outside forces saw instability in Afghanistan as an opportunity to press their own security and political agendas."
-Human Rights Watch writes that "rare ceasefires, usually negotiated by representatives of Ahmad Shah Massoud, Sibghatullah Mojaddedi or Burhanuddin Rabbani (the interim government), or officials from the International Committee of the Red Cross (ICRC), commonly collapsed within days."
+Human Rights Watch writes that "rare ceasefires, usually negotiated by representatives of Ahmad Shah Massoud, Sibghatullah Mojaddedi, or Burhanuddin Rabbani (the interim government), or officials from the International Committee of the Red Cross (ICRC), commonly collapsed within days."

-The Taliban movement first emerged on the military scene in August 1994, with the stated goal of liberating Afghanistan from its present corrupt leadership of warlords and establish a pure Islamic society.
-It was reported in the December 2009 edition of Harper's Weekly that the Taliban originated in the districts around Kandahar city.
-By October 1994 the Taliban movement had according to academic consensus and on-the-ground reports attracted the support of Pakistan which saw in the Taliban a way to secure trade routes to Central Asia and establish a government in Kabul friendly to its interests.
-Pakistani politicians during that time repeatedly denied supporting the Taliban.
+In late 1994, as per academic consensus, Pakistani agencies created the Taliban organization.
+Pakistan saw in the Taliban a way to secure trade routes to Central Asia and establish an obedient government in Kabul friendly to its interests.
+Pakistani politicians during that time repeatedly denied creating and supporting the Taliban.
 But senior Pakistani officials such as Interior Minister Naseerullah Babar would later state, "we created the Taliban" and former Pakistani President Musharraf would write "we sided" with the Taliban to "spell the defeat" of anti-Taliban forces.
+The Taliban emerged with the stated goal of liberating Afghanistan from its present corrupt leadership of warlords and establish a pure Islamic society.
+It was reported in 2009 that the Taliban originated in the districts around Kandahar city.

 In October 1994 a bomb struck a wedding ceremony in Qala Fathullah in Kabul, killing 70 civilians.
 No fighting had been witnessed in the area in several days according to reports.

 Also in October 1994, the Taliban revolted in Kandahar.
 On 12 October 1994, the Taliban scored their first victory when they captured the Kandahar district of Spin Boldak.
 They then captured Kandahar city on 5 November 1994 and soon went on to capture most of the south.

-By the end of 1994, Junbish-i Milli and Dostum were on the defensive in capital Kabul, and Massoud's forces had ousted them from most of their strongholds.
+By the end of 1994, Junbish-i Milli and Dostum were on the defensive in Kabul, and Massoud's forces had ousted them from most of their strongholds.
 Massoud more and more gained control of Kabul.
 At the same time Junbish was able to push Jamiat-e Islami out of Mazar-e Sharif.